Olympics organisers unveil virus rule book for Tokyo Games

 The first of the guides is aimed at sports officials, with versions for athletes, fans, media and others to follow in the coming weeks.

-"We have learned a lot from the best practices of other events," said Olympic Games Executive Director Christophe Dubi of the International Olympic Committee.
+“We have learned a lot from the best practices of other events,” said Olympic Games Executive Director Christophe Dubi of the International Olympic Committee (IOC).

 Officials will be subject to a series of rules during their stay in Japan, including mask-wearing, complying with contact tracing and staying within designated areas.